michael-s-downs/thethingineed/README.md

 ### Compose Templates

 A compose template is a JSON file detailing all the action steps the orchestrator needs to execute.
 These actions define the orchestrator flow; the main two actions are 'retrieve' and 'llm_action', but there are other actions that apply to the result of the 'retrieve' action: filter, merge, batchmerge, sort and groupby.

+Templates can be stored in cloud storage or as a langfuse prompt.
+By default compose tries to find templates in the cloud storage but if langfusemanager is initialized compose will try to find templates in the langfuse instance.

 These are the following compose templates currently available.
  * **retrieve**: This template does not use an LLM and its target is to only retrieve documents without content generation.